fivequarters/fusebit.io/src/_blog/_posts/promise-performance-nodejs.md

 Most of our time in modern web application backend code is spent doing “broker” work.
 Broker processes take a message or event from one source - say, an HTTP POST request from a browser - perform some basic manipulation, and then send it on to another location, like a database.
 Or another web client.
 Or the blockchain, if you’re into that kinda Web3 thing.

 What does performance improvement mean in the contexts of an environment where, not only is the performance not constrained by the CPU, but when there might be dozens of other systems involved?
 The answer is often not algorithmic but architectural.
 Where do you add caching?
 What calls can be delayed or performed asynchronously so that the client is not blocked on the response?
 What’s the minimum amount of data necessary to complete the request?

-Answering this question in a broker-style backend requires understanding how long different asynchronous operations take, which in turn means understanding how long various JavaScript Promises take, in order to best identify the [hot spots to focus our efforts around[(https://en.wikipedia.org/wiki/Amdahl's_law).
+Answering this question in a broker-style backend requires understanding how long different asynchronous operations take, which in turn means understanding how long various JavaScript Promises take, in order to best identify the [hot spots to focus our efforts around](https://en.wikipedia.org/wiki/Amdahl's_law).

 If we want to understand the architectural performance of our system, we need to first measure the steps taken to process a request.

-## A Simple Example…
+## A Simple Example

 I always like to start off with some real code, so let’s put together a simple example to help frame the conversation: